ufjschool/ob-s14/drafts/first/davis.md

 ***NEED ANOTHER SOURCE THAT PERTAINS PARTICULARLY TO THE STIGMA OF MENTAL ILLNESSES AND HOW ATHLETES CAN BENEFIT FROM GETTING MENTAL HEALTH COUNSELING***

 ^^Waterman and Andrito don’t really fit into the story’s purpose  – I was trying to use them as sources that would be relatable to non-athlete UF students, but I may have to find another way or other sources.
 More reporting is needed.

+Also still working on the end - going to tie this back to Steel and how she is planning on running the Boston Marathon in April.